hoangsonww/Huong-Hua-Co-Website/README.md

-# Project README: Huong Hua Co.
-Ltd. Website
+# Huong Hua Co.
+Ltd. Website Project

-This README provides detailed information about the Huong Hua Co.
-Ltd. website project.
-The website is tailored for a company specializing in bathroom equipment design and construction, offering comprehensive insights into the company's services, portfolio, career opportunities, and more.
+This README provides detailed information about the English version of the Huong Hua Co.
+Ltd. website.
+The website is tailored for a company in HCMC, Vietnam specializing in bathroom equipment design and construction, offering comprehensive insights into the company's services, portfolio, career opportunities, and more.

+It is designed to help the company expand its online presence, attract new (and foreign) clients, and showcase its expertise in bathroom solutions.
+The website features a clean, modern design with a user-friendly interface, making it easy for visitors to navigate and explore the company's offerings.

 ## Table of Contents